mhmirza/BigData/README.md

 **Brief Description:** The final project (to be updated) delves into exploratory analysis and building predictive models using the Yelp academic dataset.
 We will explore machine learning tasks in the context of a real-world data set using big data analysis tools.
 It contains the following parts:

-* Part 1: Exploratory Data Analysis Link Link
+* Part 1: Exploratory Data Analysis
-* Part 2: Prediction using tree ensemble methods Link
+* Part 2: Prediction using tree ensemble methods
-* Part 3: Collaborative filtering for recommendation Link
+* Part 3: Collaborative filtering for recommendation
-* Part 4: Topic modeling for text reviews Link
+* Part 4: Topic modeling for text reviews
-* Part 5: Word2Vec for text reviews Link
+* Part 5: Word2Vec for text reviews